Meadowlarke/Bibliography/Bibliography.md

 51: Combining mutiple styles into one improvisation.

-62: Nte on ending the piece.
+62: Note on ending the piece.

 #### D